NBISweden/workshop-reproducible-research/docs/jupyter.md

 https://raw.githubusercontent.com/NBISweden/workshop-reproducible-research/master/jupyter/mrsa_notebook.ipynb
 ```

-If you find all this repo stuff a little unsettling and would rather
-just get an old fashioned PDF to attach in an email like normal people,
-this is also possible.
-"File > Download as" lets you export your
-notebook to many formats, including HTML and PDF.

 ### Shared interactive notebooks
 So far we've only shared static representations of notebooks.
 A strong
 trend at the moment is to run your notebooks in the cloud, so that the